ulysseherbach/harissa-sandbox/docs/source/cli/index.md

 help
 :::

-The harissa package provides a command-line interface (CLI).
+The Harissa package provides a command-line interface (CLI).
 Once the package is installed, a `harissa` program can be run from your terminal.
-It allows people to use the package main functionalities without having to code any python lines.
+It allows you to use the package main functionalities without having to code any python lines.
 Of course, you are welcome to use the [python API](../api/index.md) if the CLI doesn't satisfy your needs.

 The CLI provides 6 commands: